Instructor (老师) : Yitzchak Elchanan Solomon (水神恩)

 Stats 302 is an introductory course designed to teach students about the major concepts, themes, and techniques used in contemporary machine learning.
 The emphasis of this course is on practical understanding.

 The course is divided into a number of modules.
 The first module focuses on the broad goals and challenges of machine learning: regression and classification, the bias-variance tradeoff, sampling, accuracy vs interpretability, supervised vs unsupervised learning, etc. The second module covers linear models — this is a large class of simple and useful techniques for making predictions with data.
 The third module transitions to the world of non-linear models by introducing decision trees, as well as a variety of techniques for combining models, like bagging and boosting.
-The next two models set aside prediction and focus on unsupervised goals: dimensionality reduction, visualization, clustering, and outlier detection.
+The next two modules set aside prediction and focus on unsupervised goals: dimensionality reduction, visualization, clustering, and outlier detection.
 In the final two modules, we will introduce neural networks, study how they are used and trained, with applications to image analysis, time series analysis, and representations of challenging data types, e.g. text.

 Students should be familiar with the principles of multivariable calculus, linear algebra, and probability theory, as covered in an undergraduate course.
 The course will also have a coding component (in python), so familiarity with coding will be important.
 The following links may be useful for learning/brushing up your python skills: